grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Ruler shuffle sharding

-By default, tenant rule groups are sharded by all Grafana Mimir rulers.
+By default, tenant rule groups are sharded by all Grafana Fire rulers.

 When you enable ruler shuffle sharding by setting `-ruler.tenant-shard-size` (or its respective YAML configuration option) to a value higher than `0` and lower than the number of available rulers, only the specified number of rulers are eligible to evaluate rule groups for a given tenant.